opengisch/QField-docs/documentation/how-to/gnss.en.md

 calculate orthometric height

-Vertical grid shift files have to be made available to QField by putting them into the QField base folder (`[external storage]/QField/proj`).
+Vertical grid shift files have to be made available to QField by putting them into the QField app folder `<drive>:/Android/data/ch.opengis.qfield/files/QField/proj`.

+!!! note
+    Since QField 2 the proj files needs to be stored in the app directory `<drive>:/Android/data/ch.opengis.qfield/files/QField/proj` instead of the devices main directory `<drive>:/QField/proj`.

-Once the grid shift file is placed there it is available in QField in the `Positioning settings` under `Vertical grid shift in use`.
+Once the grid shift file is placed there it is available in QField in the *Positioning settings* under *Vertical grid shift in use*.

-If you are using altitude correction and an external bluetooth connected antenna consider turning `Use orthometric altitude from device` off.
+If you are using altitude correction and an external bluetooth connected antenna consider turning *Use orthometric altitude from device* off.

 ### Additional variables